danielytics/gou/README.md

 **This is an early work-in-progress, most of the below features do not yet exist!**

-1. Component Entity System based game entities
+1. Component Entity System based game entities with scene-tree based game logic that uses signal-slots based entity communication
 2. Multi-threaded systems
-3. Scene-tree based game logic
+3. Visual scripting for creating gameplay interactions by connecting signals to slots
-4. Lua scripts can be attached to the scene-tree
+4. Modular engine, all game-specific logic is in modules, scripts or configuration
-5. Modular engine, all game-specific logic is in modules, scripts or configuration
+5. Modules are hot-code reloadable (TODO: figure out how to reload systems)
-6. Modules are hot-code reloadable
+6. Configuration, scenes and game data described in human-readable TOML files
-7. Configuration, scenes and game data described in human-readable TOML files
+7. Built-in support for intelligent AI agents and procedural content generation
 8. Focused on 2.5D or 3D Action RPG games
 9. Deferred-texturing based renderer
     * https://mynameismjp.wordpress.com/2016/03/25/bindless-texturing-for-deferred-rendering-and-decals/